-Experience In 2007 Kerry founded the Early Warning Network's Geographical the operation and further technical evolution of the EWN platform.
-He has a depth of experience in establishing and growing successful businesses.
-In 1995 he founded a digital publishing and software business called Ezimerchant, which created one of the world's first out-of-the-box e-commerce and
+In 2007 Kerry founded the Early Warning Network's Geographical Experience platform.

+Notification and Information System (GNIS) and has been the key driver behind the development of the Group's technology platform.
+Kerry is responsible for leading the Aeeris team in both the operation and further technical evolution of the EWN experience in establishing and growing successful businesses.
+In 1995 he launched a digital publishing and software business called Ezimerchant, which created one of the world's first out-of-the-box e-commerce and DIY product and payments platforms.